-As at December 31, 2019, the Company's financial liabilities consist of accounts payable and accrued liabilities and the current portion of other liabilities totalling \$1.4 million, which are expected to be paid over the next twelve months, and the long-term portion of and other liabilities of \$1.25 million, which are expected to be paid over the next five years.
-The Company also has community projects obligation for an annual payment of Peruvian Sol 4 million for each of the next 20 years.
+As at December 31, 2020, the Company's financial liabilities consist of accounts payable & accrued liabilities and the current portion of community projects liability and other liabilities totalling \$2.13 million, which are expected to be paid over the next twelve months, and the long-term portion of other liabilities of \$10.1 million, which are expected to be paid over the next five years.
+The Company also has community projects obligation for an annual payment of Peruvian Sol 4 million for each of the next 19 years.